DataVizForAll/datavizforall.github.io/_pages/syllabus.md

 ---
 title: "Educ 206: Data Visualization For All"
 permalink: /
-date: 2025-06-20
+date: 2025-07-15
 toc: true
 toc_label: "Contents"
 toc_sticky: true
 ---
 ## Fall 2025 Syllabus
 Two sections of the course meet in-person in classrooms TBA:
-- Mondays and Wednesdays 10-11:15am (Educ 206-02, code 3498)
+- Mondays and Wednesdays 10-11:15am (Educ 206-02, TCOnline code 3498)
-- Mondays and Wednesdays 11:30-12:45pm (Educ 206-01, code 2281)
+- Mondays and Wednesdays 11:30-12:45pm (Educ 206-01, TCOnline code 2281)

 <!-- Library B02 (basement level, first room near the stairwell) at Trinity College, Hartford. -->

 ### Instructors
 - Professor Jack Dougherty, Trinity College, Hartford CT.
-[Email me a quick question](mailto:jack.dougherty@trincoll.edu) or [schedule a Zoom appointment on my calendar](https://jackdougherty.youcanbook.me).
+[Email me a quick question](mailto:jack.dougherty@trincoll.edu) or [schedule a Zoom appointment on my calendar](https://jackdougherty.org).
-- Teaching Assistant Nellie Conklin '26 - contact and scheduling info on Moodle
+- Teaching Assistant Nellie Conklin '26 - contact and scheduling info to come
-- Research Assistant Ali MacDougall '26 - contact and scheduling info on Moodle
+- Research Assistant Ali MacDougall '26 - contact and scheduling info to come

 Course description: How can charts and maps tell meaningful stories?
 How can they mislead us from the truth?
 In this introductory hands-on course, we will create data visualizations in order to better understand design principles and develop a critical analysis of the field.
 Students will learn skills in both quantitative reasoning and digital storytelling as we advance from beginner tools to editing code templates.
 For the community learning component, our class will build interactive charts and maps on a public policy issue with a Hartford-area partner organization.
 No coding experience is necessary, but curiosity is required.
 - Fulfills Numerical and Symbolic Reasoning (NUM) requirement.